 The weak economy and crash of the stock market has also contributed to the drop in DS3 prices.
 Since the peak of the market in 1999 many companies have gone bankrupt and no longer need service.
 This means there's a smaller pie to be had and there are plenty of telecom providers trying to get their piece of it.
 Once again, the buyer is in charge and can shop until he or she gets the price that is right for them.

 A final reason for the reduction in DS3 pricing is the reality that equipment costs and the cost of supplying the bandwidth have decreased.
 This means that companies can supply the bandwidth at a lower cost.
 As bandwidth usage continue to increase as a result of bandwidth hungry applications like video on demand and graphic intensive applications the price of bandwidth will continue to decline.
 The only factor that seems likely to slow prices from falling much further is the "last mile" or the connection from the users premise to the service providers' POP (Point of Presence), but we'll save this issue for another article.
 Until then, enjoy those affordable DS3 lines and good luck finding a price that's right for you!

-We broker MA T-1.
-This page is a short list of the services specifically offered by T1Market in Boston.
+We are experts in Boston T1 Pricing.
+This page is a quick list of the products specifically offered by T1Market in Boston.

-Going forward, our goal is to continually improve our product offerings.
-We now provide enterprise products typically employed by larger corporations, namely: gigabit ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our providers even deliver complimentary managed Cisco routers for multi-year contracts.
-Mainly, our goal is to build a bond with you - our customer - that will definitely last for years to come.
-Obtaining your trust is just what we do here.
-Conserving you cash on affordable Ethernet services is exactly how we keep it.
+Going forward, our objective is to regularly enhance our product offerings.
+We now deliver enterprise items typically employed by larger corporations, particularly: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our suppliers even supply complimentary managed Cisco routers for multi-year agreements.
+Primarily, our goal is to create a bond with you - our client - that will definitely last for years to come.
+Obtaining your trust is just what we do all the time.
+Conserving you money on economical bandwidth services is how we keep it.